sikora-scientific-instrumentation/cold_stage_4/documentation/getting_started.md

 ![Fig.5 - Propmpted drop-assay wizard 1: Room temperature](images/5_drop_assay_wizard_1.png "Fig.5 - Propmpted drop-assay wizard 1: Room temperature")

-Set the current laboratory room temperature by entering a temperature (in deg C) in the numeric entry field on the right [Fig.4], then click Next.
+Set the current laboratory room temperature by entering a temperature (in deg C) in the numeric entry field on the right as shown in Fig.4 above, then click Next.

 ### ii.
 Configuring the drop-assay ramp parameters:

 ![Fig.6 - Propmpted drop-assay wizard 2: Ramp parameters](images/6_drop_assay_wizard_2.png "Fig.6 - Propmpted drop-assay wizard 2: Ramp parameters")

 The three principal parameters involved in a droplet-freezing assay are the ramp parameters - that is - the start temperature, and temperature and temperature ramp rate.
-Enter these in the numeric entry fields on the right of the wizard window (Fig.7).
+Enter these in the numeric entry fields on the right of the wizard window as shown in Fig.6 above.

 The ramp start and end temperatures must be entered in degrees C. The temperature ramp rate can be entered in either degrees C per second, or degrees C per minute.